 - Reduction of motor RPM if possible

-- Increase of the diameter of the eye of the impeller
+- Increase in the diameter of the eye of the impeller

 - Use of an impeller inducer.